Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-Several works have expanded on these prescriptions even further, yielding stronger classes of GNN executors. \emph{IterGNNs} \cite{tang2020towards} provably align well with {iterative algorithms}, adaptively learning a stopping criterion without requiring an explicit termination network. \emph{HomoGNNs} \cite{tang2020towards} remove all biases from the GNN computation, making them align well with \emph{homogeneous functions}.
-These are functions exhibiting multiplicative scaling behaviour---i.e. for any $\lambda\in\mathbb{R}$, $f(\lambda x) = \lambda f(x)$---a property held by many combinatorial tasks.\footnote{For example, if all the edge weights in a shortest path problem are multiplied by $\lambda$, \emph{any} path length---including the shortest path length---also gets multiplied by $\lambda$.} \emph{Neural shuffle-exchange networks} \cite{Freivalds2019,draguns2020residual} directly fix connectivity patterns between nodes based on results from routing theory (such as Bene\v{s} networks), allowing them to efficiently align with $O(n\log n)$ sequence processing algorithms.
-Lastly, \emph{pointer graph networks} (PGNs) \cite{Velickovic2020} take a more pragmatic view of this issue.
-The graph used by the processor GNN needs not match the input graph, which may not even be given in many problems of interest.
-Instead, PGNs explicitly predict a graph to be used by the processor, enforcing it to match data structures' behavior.
+Recently, significant interest was also dedicated to inferring the graph over which the (G)NN should operate when solving a combinatorial task.
+Neural shuffle-exchange networks \citep{Freivalds2019,draguns2020residual} directly fix connectivity patterns between nodes based on results from routing theory (such as Bene\v{s} networks \citep{benevs1965mathematical}), aligning them with $O(n\log n)$ sequence processing algorithms.
+Lastly, pointer graph networks (PGNs) \citep{Velickovic2020} take a more pragmatic view of this issue.
+Rather than trying to fix a graph used by the processor GNN upfront (which may not even be given in many problems of interest), PGNs explicitly predict a graph to be used by the processor, enforcing it to match data structures' behavior.

-As a motivating example, PGNs tackle \emph{incremental connectivity} (Figure \ref{pgn_setup}).
-Answering queries on whether pairs of nodes are connected under the constraint that edges may only ever be added into the graph.
-It is easy to construct a worst-case ``path graph'' for which query answering would require $O(n)$ GNN steps.
-PGNs instead learn to imitate edges of a disjoint-set union (DSU) data structure \cite{Galler1964}.
-DSUs efficiently represent sets of connected components, allowing for connectivity querying in $O(\alpha(n))$ amortised complexity \cite{Tarjan1975}, where $\alpha$ is the inverse Ackermann function---essentially, a {constant} for all astronomically sensible values of $n$.
+As a motivating example, PGNs tackle the \emph{incremental connectivity} task (Figure \ref{pgn_setup}).
+Here, the model needs to answer queries of the form: given two nodes in an undirected graph, $u$ and $v$, does there exist a path between them (i.e., is $v$ reachable from $u$?)?
+The graph can be modified between two queries, by adding one edge at a time.
+It is easy to construct a worst-case ``path graph'' for which answering such queries would require $\mathrm{\Omega}(n)$ GNN steps.
+PGNs instead learn to imitate edges of a disjoint-set union (DSU) data structure \citep{Galler1964}.
+DSUs efficiently represent sets of connected components, allowing for querying reachability in $O(\alpha(n))$ amortized complexity \citep{Tarjan1975}, where $\alpha$ is the inverse Ackermann function---essentially, a {constant} for all astronomically sensible values of $n$.
 Thus, by carefully choosing auxiliary edges for the processor GNN, PGNs can significantly improve on the prior art in neural execution.
-They algorithmically align with any iterative algorithmic computation backed by a {data structure}.